The Enabler Of Casual, Carefree Malfeasance

 Scenario: You’re at your public library.
 You glance over at a chair that somebody vacated about twenty minutes ago, and you spot a wallet.
 What do you do with it?

 What a question!
 You pick it up and you immediately hand it in to a librarian.
 Your ethical duty is so clear that the alternatives probably didn’t even occur to you.
-There happened to be $27 in cash inside, but you were unaware of this because you probably didn’t even bother looking. $10 or $1000, it’s all the same: you turn it in.
+There happened to be $27 in cash inside, but you were unaware of this.
+You probably didn’t even bother looking. $10 or $1000, it’s all the same: you turn it in.

 Let’s change this scenario up.
 It’s not a wallet.
 It’s $27 in cash, folded in half, with a paper clip holding it together.

-Even if the wallet from the first scenario contained exactly the same amount of money…clinically, it’s a different thing:
+Even though the wallet from the first scenario contained exactly the same amount of money…it hits a little differently:

 - There’s no ID or credit cards.
 Tracking down the owner won’t be easy, or guaranteed.